 Frequently Asked Questions (FAQs)

-What does RPO mean in hiring?
+What does RPO stand for in recruitment?

-How long does it take to see results?
+How long does it take to see results from RPO?